petertea96/Computer-Cluster-Help/README.md

 Password: _____

-Note: There are more sophisticated ways to upload files using the command line terminal.
-Feel free to look those up if you're a pro.
+Note: There are more sophisticated/better ways to upload files using the command line terminal.
+Feel free to look those up if you think you're a pro.

 ## **5. How do you write your *.sh files?**

 1. - You will most likely want to write your bash script files on a text editor.
+These script files are needed to instruct the Supercomputer how to run your R jobs.

 - I personally have downloaded the program Notepad ++ and have written my scripts there.

-- But, if you're a pro, you might want to look into using text editors on the command line such as nano or vim.
+But, if you're a pro, you might want to look into using text editors on the command line such as nano or vim.

 2. - All bash scripts that you write must start with a preamble that may look like this (Note: I use this type of format for all my bash scripts):